 By no means is a wooden countertop a unique idea.
 We’ve seen butcher block countertops come and go in popularity.
 Reclaimed wood has steadily been gaining popularity over the past few years in the home.
 From coffee tables to shelves, reclaimed wood is becoming more common in the home but not seen in kitchens that often.
 If you’re looking for the perfect mix of natural rustic charm meets trendy, look no further than a reclaimed wood countertop.

-When we say reclaimed, we mean that this would once functioned as something else.
+When we say reclaimed, we mean that this would have once functioned as something else.
 Perhaps your wood will come from the side of an old barn or factory.
 No matter where the wood comes from, using reclaimed wood is the most sustainable choice you can make when it comes to eco-friendly countertop choices.
 It’s also one of the most expensive due to its rising popularity and the effort involved in finding the wood and reclaiming it.
 If the beauty is worth the price to you, speak to a countertop specialist about how to create this look in your kitchen.

 Have you ever thought to yourself, “I really wish I could see through my countertops.”
 If so, then glass countertops are for you!
 While this might seem like a less than ideal material in the kitchen, glass countertops are surprisingly durable.
 While there aren’t too many companies out there that specialize in glass countertops, those that do take it seriously.
 Due to the techniques and labor involved in creating glass countertops, they come with a hefty price tag.
 You’re likely to end up spending roughly $300 per square foot for this unique kitchen countertop.
 If your heart is set on glass now, connect with a company that specializes in glass and see what they can do for you.